Section outline

 • 🧲 What are Conductors?

-• Metals like copper, aluminum, silver, and gold
+• Common Conductors: Copper, aluminum, silver, gold

 • 🚫 What are Insulators?